 New York Mets vs St. Louis Cardinals: Odds, Spread, And Total

-The New York Mets will look to get back in the win column as they battle the St. Louis Cardinals on Monday night at 7:45 p.m.
-EST. The Mets are…
+The New York Mets will look to make it two wins in a row as they battle the St. Louis Cardinals on Tuesday night at 7:45 p.m.
+EST. The Mets…

-The New York Mets will look to get back in the win column as they battle the St. Louis Cardinals on Monday night at 7:45 p.m.
+The New York Mets will look to make it two wins in a row as they battle the St. Louis Cardinals on Tuesday night at 7:45 p.m.
 EST.

-The Mets are 2-1 and second in the NL East Division.
-They just took two out of three at home against the Pittsburgh Pirates.
-The first game of the series was a high-scoring 11-7 victory.
-In that game, the offense scored early and late, and hits were coming from top to bottom in the lineup.
-Game 2 was an extra-inning, 4-2 victory.
-No one scored until extra innings and New York came back twice for the win.
-In Game 3, the Mets came back twice again, but lost in extra innings 4-3.
+The Mets are 3-1 and tied for first in the NL East Division.
+They just won Game 1 by a 4-2 final.
+New York picked up 10 hits and scored in the first, fifth, and sixth innings.
+The top half of the lineup did very well and Juan Soto and Bo Bichette got some RBIs.
+The bullpen only gave up one hit and did a really good job at protecting the two-run lead.

-The Cardinals are 2-1 and second in the NL Central Division.
-They just took two out of three at home against the Tampa Rays.
-All three games were high-scoring and competitive.
-In Game 1, the Cards were down 7-1, scored eight runs in the sixth inning, and won 9-7.
-In Game 2, St. Louis blew a 4-0 lead in the ninth, but still found a way to win in extra innings.
-In the finale, the Rays were frustrated by then and had three run rallies throughout the game.
-The Cardinals still hit well, but lost 11-7.
+The Cardinals are 2-2 and tied for third in the NL Central Division.
+In Game 1, they scored in the first and fifth innings, and had five hits for the game.
+Most of the top half of the lineup had a mix of hits and walks.
+Starting pitcher Kyle Leahy went five innings, gave up eight hits, four runs, walked two, and struck out one.
+All three pitchers for the Cardinals had at least one walk.

 Spread